neroist/teleport-to-wayback-machine/README.md

 # Teleport To Wayback Machine
 An extention available for Chrome and Firefox.

-Opens a new tab to the Wayback Machine — useful for broken links!
+Opens a new tab to the Wayback Machine for the site you're on — useful for broken links!

 ## Description
 Teleport To Wayback Machine opens a new tab in the Wayback Machine (archive.org) for the site you were previously on.
 This extension is helpful for broken links and saves time from going to archive.org manually.